ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

     todo!("instr_to_asm");
 }
 ```
-It would be a good idea to have a thorough understanding of all possible `Instr` variants and their corresponding assembly instructions.
+Ideally, it would be nice to generate dynasm from all possible instructions; you may find it useful to restrict it to just instructions that you expect your compiler to produce.
+This may involve a lot of boilerplate; it's a good place to see if a LLM can do some boring work for you.

 Although this is one approach, feel free to use any strategy you would like!

 ### Running

 Now with the `-e` flag, run `cargo run -- -e test.snek` to compile your snek file and directly execute it.
 You can modify your `Makefile` to also include this command.

 ```
-$ make -e test/add1.snek
-cargo run -e -- test/add1.snek
+$ cargo run -e -- test/add1.snek
 131
 ```